fragglet/ipxbox/README.md

 ([demo video](https://www.youtube.com/watch?v=ut37z6EE5Hc);
 see [PPTP-HOWTO](PPTP-HOWTO.md) for more information).

+* Uplink functionality for bridging a network to a remote ipxbox server.

 * Support for the `ipxpkt.com` packet driver protocol, allowing TCP/IP-over IPX; software that uses the packet driver interface can more easily be used in DOSbox